Starter List of 50 Common Spanish Adjectives for Beginners

 So instead of saying “He has beautiful blue eyes,” you say the equivalent of “He has eyes blue beautiful”: Tiene unos ojos azules preciosos.

 It might sound weird at first, but once you get the idea, nouns before adjectives will come naturally to you.
-Check out this post for our full post on the topic.
+Check out this post for more in-depth info on the topic.

 For example, the word lindo (pretty) can have four different forms, depending on what it’s referring to: